Destination Weddings in Florida, a Top Venue for Tying the Knot

 A destination wedding in Florida can be one of the most inexpensive to plan.
-A wedding permit at Miami Beach costs only $125.
-Between October 2010 and September 2011, that city approved 270 wedding permits, and it expects just as many during the current fiscal year, according to Raul Gonzalez, a spokesman for Miami Beach’s Tourism and Cultural Development Office.
+A beach wedding permit at Miami Beach costs about $300.
+In one recent 11-month stretch fr0m October to September, that city approved 270 wedding permits, and it expects just as many during the current fiscal year, according to Raul Gonzalez, a spokesman for Miami Beach’s Tourism and Cultural Development Office.

-As for post-wedding celebrating, couples can find the version of paradise they imagined, whether they sit by the pool, board a cruise ship for their honeymoon, or head to the Keys to swim with dolphins.
+As for post-wedding celebrating, couples -- and their guests -- can find the version of paradise they imagined, whether they sit by the pool, board a cruise ship for their honeymoon, or head to the Keys to swim with dolphins.

-Luanne Betz and David Thompson did something like that after their not-so-ordinary wedding in 2006.
+Luanne Betz and David Thompson did something like that after their not-so-ordinary wedding a few years ago.
 They dove about 70 feet below the water’s surface at Jules Undersea Lodge, an underwater hotel and former research laboratory in Key Largo.

-Returning to our New Year's Eve bride, Lauren Spinks lovingly recalls that, as she and Jesse took pictures on the beach before the ceremony, he knelt down and gently took off her shoes.
+Returning to our New Year's Eve bride, Lauren Spinks recalled that, as she and Jesse took pictures on the beach before the ceremony, he knelt down and gently took off her shoes.